ItsMelonhead707/Bennett-Song/README.md

    ```
    if you want a gui (but we will be using the base version)
    <br />
-2. Open the PiJuice Software and configure the PiJuice hat
+2. Configure the PiJuice hat
+   Downlad the pijuice-settings.js & the pijuice_util.py files
    ```sh
    cd
    curl https://raw.githubusercontent.com/PiSupply/PiJuice/master/Software/Source/Utilities/pijuice_util.py > pijuice_util.py